Mitsui Ocean Cruises Far East: 27 nights from Yokohama with Mitsui Ocean Fuji

 Honolulu

-There, there is one of the most famous beaches in the world, Waikiki, renowned for its golden sand, surf-friendly waves, and luxury resorts.
-Honolulu is not only important for its beaches but it is also a city rich in history.
-The city is historically significant for several key events, including the attack on Pearl Harbor on December 7, 1941, which led to the United States' entry into World War II.
+Its beaches, cultural sites and natural beauty are the reason why the city attracts millions of visitors every year.
+Honolulu is the ideal destination for beach lovers: here you will find one of the most famous beaches in the world, Waikiki, renowned for its golden sand, surfing waves and luxury resorts.
+Honolulu is not only important for its beaches, but it is also a city rich in history.

-Honolulu offers a plethora of outdoor activities including surfing, snorkeling, hiking, and golfing, taking full advantage of its stunning natural surroundings.
-If you want to have fun, Honoluli is the best destination for you!
-Honolulu combines the vibrancy of a modern urban center with the laid-back charm of island life.
+Honolulu combines the vibrancy of a modern urban center with the relaxed charm of island life.
 The city hosts numerous cultural festivals throughout the year, such as the Honolulu Festival and the King Kamehameha Day Celebration, which showcase the rich heritage and diverse traditions of Hawaii.

 Yokohama

-If you wanto to relax, one of the most interesting destinations is also Yamashita Park.
-Located in an area once destroyed by one of the devastating earthquakes that have repeatedly struck the country over the years, it is the ideal place to take a walk or sit on one of the many benches.
-Near the park there is the Yokohama Marine Tower, a tower more than 100 meters high from which you can enjoy a unique view of the entire city.
-After spending a few hours there, due to its proximity, you cannot miss the opportunity to visit the Yokohama waterfront.
+Always to enjoy some moments of relaxation surrounded by greenery, one of the most interesting destinations is also the Yamashita park.
+Located in an area once destroyed by one of the devastating earthquakes that have repeatedly hit the country over the years, it is the ideal place for a walk or to sit on one of the many benches having the city's bay as a panorama.
+Near the park is the Yokohama Marine Tower, a tower over 100 meters high from which you can enjoy a unique view of the entire city.

 Relaxation, fun but also lots of culture!
 In the city, there are many museums such as: the Museum of Contemporary Art that holds works of art by internationally renowned artists such as Cézanne and Picasso, the Museum that traces the history of the port, and finally an entire museum dedicated to the history of instant noodles.